aosabook/500lines/ci/ci.markdown

 The observer must know which repository to observe.
 We previously created a clone of our repository at `/path/to/test_repo_clone_obs`.
-The repository will use this clone to detect changes.
+The observer will use this clone to detect changes.
 To allow the repository observer to use this clone, we pass it the path when we invoke the `repo_observer.py` file.
 The repository observer will use this clone to pull from the main repository.